flatiron-labs/learn.co-CommonMark/quiz.md

 [ ] 44
 [ ] 8

+???

+???essay

-2. Describe the following operation in words `4*2+1`, mentioning which operators go first and what the answer is?
+1. Describe the following operation in words `4*2+1`, mentioning which operators go first and what the answer is?

 ???http://gist.github.com/23123143123.txt
 ```